200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-15-LaughteroraLitFlameAHackofRenga.md

 ## Author Comments

 I have long wished there were more games based on Renga.
 I kind of perverted the terminology a bit here and I feel bad about it.
 But it's an unexplored space in my mind.
 This one is basically Renga meets Telestrations (aka Eat Poop You Cat).

+## Judge Comments

+The mechanic -- composing haiku and waku to create and describe characters -- felt unnecessarily esoteric until you think about what those short poems do: evoke much in minimal space.
+It's a brilliant way to generate ideas and twists, while remaining constrained.
+And, of course, points for composing the game itself in haiku and waku. - [*Brent Newhall*]({{site.baseurl}}/judges)